alexmtran/CalgaryHacks2020-TypeNameHere-/README.md

 You will then run the main program with the courses.csv in the same directory and follow the instructions.
 Runs in Python3.
-Use `for-windows` branch for Windows. :D
+Use `for-windows` branch for Windows.
+It will generate a dot tree file but not generate an image file.